Today, companies vary a great deal in the cyber security protections they have in place.

 Some have very sophisticated protections in place, while others have very poor protections to none at all.
 These gaps have materialized in attacks: in 2017, 47% of small businesses stated that they suffered from at least one cyber attack.

 To those intending to make a start (which is a must), they must have the following measures:

 - Regulatory Vulnerability Scans

-Below, I will discuss each of these measures in detail.
+Below, I will discuss each of these cyber security risk management strategies in detail.

 End-user training isn’t a very high-tech nor expensive solution, yet it can have a serious impact.

 Over 40% of cyber security breaches are a result of employee negligence.